-Forbes recently released its Richest People On The Planet list for 2018.
-I figured it would be interesting to determine who, among the 575 American billionaires, are immigrants like me.
-I’ve patiently and painstakingly gone through the list to figure out which ones emigrated from other countries based on the information that I gathered from the web.
+So once again, I painstakingly went through the billionaire list to figure out which of them emigrated from other countries based on the information that I’ve gathered from the web.

 In 1956, Soros moved to New York City, where he worked as an arbitrage trader.
 That career enabled him to amass half a million dollars enough to start his first hedge fund.

-Seventh is the Israeli-born businessman and chairman of Carnival Corporation, Miky Arison, 68.
+Ninth is the Israeli-born businessman and chairman of Carnival Corporation, Miky Arison, 69.

 He was only 5 when his father, Ted, who founded Carnival, decided to move his business to the United States due to lack of business opportunities.